Ecwid/ecwid-api-docs/includes/_products.md

 ## Upload product image

 Upload product image: if the product already has an image attached, the uploaded image will replace the existing one.
+Maximum allowed file size is 20Mb.

 > Request example